Massage Therapy

 Good to Know

-- Medical necessity: No prescription is required.
+- No prescription is required.
 The practitioner must be a registered massage therapist under the applicable provincial licensing body.

 - Documents to keep: Receipt from the RMT showing the practitioner's name, registration number (where required), services provided, date, and amount paid.